freeverseio/universal-location-gateway/README.md

 ## Features

-- Parses URLs to extract blockchain-related parameters, following the [Universal Location Specification] (https://github.com/freeverseio/laos/issues/177)
+- It parses the provided URL to extract blockchain-related parameters, following the [Universal Location Specification] (https://github.com/freeverseio/laos/issues/177).
+In particular, it tries to parse:
-- Retrieves blockchain asset data from EVM-compatible chains connecting to the corresponding RPC nodes.
-- Fetches and returns IPFS-hosted metadata.
+  - the blockchain
+  - the contract address inside that blockchain
+  - the `tokenId` created within that contract

+- It then queries `tokenURI(tokenId)` in the parsed contract, and:
+  - if `tokenURI` points to `ipfs://` it returns the content of that IPFS address
+  - else, if `tokenURI` points to a valid URL, it returns the response of the server at that URL,
+  - else, it returns the raw string returned by `tokenURI(tokenId)`.

 - It supports private IPFS providers.
-Create the file `./supportedIPFSGatewaysPrivate.json` with content such as:
+To set up your own provider, create the file `./supportedIPFSGatewaysPrivate.json` with content such as:

 ```
 [